The entire process of your visit to Radiology Ottobrunn–briefly explained.

-You can get an appointment either by phone or personally in the clinic.
+You can get an appointment either by phone, online or personally in the clinic.

 When making the appointment we will give you first organizational details for your examination.
 In order to avoid delays in the clinic we kindly ask you to be on time for your appointment.

 You will find the location plan and a route planner at contact page.
 The clinic is easy to reach either by public transport or by car.
 Parking spaces are available on site.